 Shipping containers are generally very sturdy and stable.
 They’re built to withstand all kinds of conditions while holding items to be shipped throughout the world.
 On ships, they experience rough waves and salty air.
 On trains or trucks, they may experience all kinds of weather and also intense ultraviolet rays.

 Water on steel mixed with sunshine often results in rust.
 People who are interested in purchasing a shipping container home often worry about this the most.
 They don’t want their homes to rust over a few years.

-Other storage containers are only used in warehouses to hold items, so they’ll last much longer since they aren’t exposed to the elements, usually around 25 years.
+Other storage containers are only used in warehouses to hold items, so they’ll last much longer since they aren’t exposed to the elements.
+These usually last around 25 years or more.
 If you intend to purchase a shipping container specifically designed for home use, they generally last way over 30 years — depending on the environment and other factors of course.

 When purchasing a shipping container, especially if you will use it as a space where you’ll sleep, eat and work, you want to ensure that it will last.
-That’s why you need to make sure that you buy it from a reputable supplier.
+That’s why it is vital to ensure that you buy from a reputable supplier.

 Pros of Shipping Container Homes

 Shipping container homes have become a sought-after way of living.
-Here are just a few of the advantages of purchasing and living in a shipping container home:
+Here are just a few of the advantages they offer:

 For those who are looking to be eco-conscious, you can purchase a used shipping container.
 You’re repurposing something that would otherwise be sitting idly.
-Rather than using all new materials, the shipping container is already ready to be made into a home.
+Rather than using all new materials, the shipping container is already in a condition to be made into a home.